Why stop at seven fishes when you can do eleven?

 Alec was both the chef and a diner, finishing each course as the evening progressed.
 Next up was pickled octopus with baby arugula dressed with a fantastic vinaigrette.
 Fish number seven.

-We cleared the dead soldiers and dug into the next dish – grilled shrimp with white bean puree.
+We cleared the empty soldiers and dug into the next dish – grilled shrimp with white bean puree.
 Fish number eight.

-As the dining marathon continued, we attacked the grilled sardines with herbs and lemons.
+As the dining marathon continued, we ate grilled sardines with herbs and lemons.
 Fish number nine.

 Not slowing down, Alec served braised calamari with garlic mashed potatoes, peas and crispy shallots .
 Fish number ten.
 Also, notably, the group started the not-so-painful transition to red wine.

 While Alec spent time in the kitchen preparing the next dish, a couple diners used that time as an opportunity to rest their eyes.